Access Now

 Access Now is an international non-profit organization headquartered in New York City.
 It was founded in California in July 2009 and focuses on digital civil rights.
 The organization issues reports on global Internet censorship, and hosts the annual RightsCon human rights conference.
 It is a registered 501(c)(3) nonprofit organization.
-Its headquarters moved to New York at the beginning of 2022.
+Its headquarters moved to New York in 2022.

 History

 Access Now was established by Brett Solomon, Cameran Ashraf, Sina Rabbani and Kim Pham in 2009, after the contested Iranian presidential election of that year.
-During the protests that followed this election, Access Now disseminated the video footage which came out of Iran.
+During the protests that followed this election, the organization disseminated the video footage which came out of Iran.
 Access Now has campaigned against internet shutdowns, online censorship, perceived risks to privacy rights in international trade agreements, and government surveillance.
 Access Now has supported the use of encryption and limited cyber security laws and regulations.

 Operations

 As of 2025, Access Now is a 501(c)(3) organization based in New York City in the United States, with staff, operations, and activities distributed in Brussels, San José (Costa Rica), Tunis, with further presences in Berlin, Delhi, Nairobi, and Manila.